-Before starting Sage Hill Counseling, Stephen worked in private practice in Nashville, TN, for more than a decade.
-He and his wife have four children together.
+Before Sage Hill, Stephen worked as a private practice psychotherapist in Nashville, TN, for more than a decade.

-Stephen earned his master’s in Counseling from The Seattle School of Theology and Psychology (formerly Mars Hill Graduate School).
-He holds a bachelor’s from Belmont University.
+Stephen earned his master’s in Counseling from The Seattle School of Theology and Psychology and his bachelor’s from Belmont University.

 Dane is the Director of Spiritual Formation for Sage Hill Counseling.
 He also facilitates multiple groups each week, leads pre-marital counseling, and teaches various classes.